Skip to content

 zoom

-Zoom in on an image during rotation and crop out any extra white space.
+Zoom in during rotation and crop out whitespace created by the rotation.

 TIP